chrisduvivier/ft_services/README.md

     - [x] Wordpress needs its own nginx server.
     - [x] The Load Balancer should be able to redirect directly to this service.

-- [ ] PhpMyAdmin
+- [x] PhpMyAdmin
     - [x] listening on port 5000
     - [x] linked with the MySQL database.
     - [x] PhpMyAdmin needs its own nginx server.
     - [x] The Load Balancer should be able to redirect directly to this service.
     - [x] Issue: resolve deprecation notice -> updated pma to latest

-- [ ] Nginx server
+- [x] Nginx server
     - [x] listening on ports 80 and 443.
 Port 80 will be in http and should be a systematic redirection of type 301 to 443, which will be in https.
-    - [ ] The page displayed does not matter as long as it is not an http error.
+    - [x] The page displayed does not matter as long as it is not an http error.
-    - [ ] This container will allow access to a /wordpress route that makes a redirect 307 to IP:WPPORT.
+    - [x] This container will allow access to a /wordpress route that makes a redirect 307 to IP:WPPORT.
     - [x] It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.

 - [ ] FTPS server
-    - [ ] listening on port 21
+    - [x] listening on port 21
+    - [ ] SSL (not specified in pdf?)

 - [ ] A Grafana platform
-    - [ ] listening on port 3000, linked with an InfluxDB database.
+    - [x] listening on port 3000, linked with an InfluxDB database.
     - [ ] Grafana will be monitoring all your containers.
     - [ ] You must create one dashboard per service.
     - [x] InfluxDB and grafana will be in two distincts containers.